Algebraic Compression of Free Fermionic Quantum Circuits: Particle Creation, Arbitrary Lattices and Controlled Evolution: New Block Mapping Results

 for $\tilde{t} = 1$ and $\mu = 0$.
 For large negative values of $\mu$, the chemical potential term will dominate and the ground state will be the empty state $\ket{000...0}$, which is easy to prepare.
 Thus, if we change $\mu$ sufficiently slowly, by the adiabatic theorem we can prepare the ground state of the Hamiltonian with $\mu=0$ as long as the energy gap between the ground state and the first excited state does not become zero.
 This method is called adiabatic state preparation (ASP).

 ASP comes with competing challenges for the current noisy hardware.
-First, the Hamiltonian needs to be changed adiabatically --- a small $d\mu/dt$ which requires a long evolution time $T$.
+First, the Hamiltonian needs to be changed adiabatically --- requiring a small $d\mu/dt$ and a long evolution time $T$.
 At the same time, due to the Trotter decomposition, the time step $\delta t$ should be small.
 Altogether, this leads to a large number of Trotter steps $r = T / \delta t \gg 1$.
 For the non-compressable cases, it is difficult to simulate $r \gg 1$ due to hardware noise.

-A second challenge for the adiabatic state preparation $\ham_0$ ground state preparation comes from the symmetries of the Hamiltonian.
-The Hamiltonian \cref{eq:tight_binding} conserves particle number, which makes the adiabatic state preparation approach difficult.
-When $\mu = 0$ the Hamiltonian \cref{eq:tight_binding} is particle-hole symmetric, and the ground state will be half filled.
+A second challenge to adiabatically prepare the ground state of $\ham_0$ stems from the symmetries of the Hamiltonian.
+The Hamiltonian \eqref{eq:tight_binding} conserves particle number, which makes the adiabatic state preparation approach difficult.
+When $\mu = 0$ the Hamiltonian \eqref{eq:tight_binding} is particle-hole symmetric, and the ground state will be half filled.
 However, the initial state has no particles in it.
 Thus, without a symmetry breaking term, it is not possible to reach the ground state of $\ham_0(\mu = 0)$ since evolution under \cref{eq:tight_binding} does not change the particle number.
 More generally, the system has protected level crossings in the spectrum which makes the adiabatic state preparation impossible, unless an additional symmetry breaking term is added to the Hamiltonian to open gaps at those level crossing points.

-In the TFXY model (which is equivalent to Eq.~\ref{eq:tight_binding} after a Jordan-Wigner transformation), a global transverse $X$-direction magnetic field can generate gaps in the spectrum \cite{francis2022adiabatic}.
+In the TFXY model (which is equivalent to \cref{eq:tight_binding} after a Jordan-Wigner transformation), a global transverse $X$-direction magnetic field can generate gaps in the spectrum \cite{francis2022adiabatic}.
 A global magnetic field is however not compressible; a field on the second site ($X_2 = Z_1 \big(c_2 + c^\dagger_2 \big)$) is cubic in fermion terms, which makes the dynamical Lie algebra grow exponentially with the system size.
-However, as we show above, a field on the first site ($c_1 + c^\dagger_1 = X_1$) is.
-Thus, we will add a single term that creates/annihilates particles on site 1
+However, as we have shown, a field on the first site ($c_1 + c^\dagger_1 = X_1$) is compressible.
+Thus, we will add a single term that creates/annihilates particles on site 1,